 Brain Health

-Almost half of dementia risk is modifiable.
-The Lancet Commission's 14 risk factors are mostly cardiovascular and sensory — hearing, blood pressure, vision, smoking, exercise, depression.
-What's good for the heart is overwhelmingly good for the brain.
+Almost half of dementia risk is modifiable, and the largest single lever is one most people never act on: hearing loss.
+The 2024 Lancet Commission's 14 risk factors are mostly cardiovascular and sensory — hearing, blood pressure, vision, smoking, exercise, depression — and what's good for the heart turns out to be overwhelmingly good for the brain.

-Up to 45% of dementia risk is attributable to modifiable factors (Lancet Commission 2024).
+Up to 45% of dementia risk is attributable to modifiable factors in the 2024 Lancet Commission framework.[1]
 The single most important framing shift in modern dementia prevention is that the brain is downstream of cardiovascular and metabolic health — not a separate organ.
 What's good for the heart is overwhelmingly good for the brain.

 What the evidence actually supports

-Strong (Lancet Commission 2024 — modifiable risk factors, ranked roughly by population attributable fraction):
+Strong (the 14 modifiable factors from the 2024 Lancet Commission, ranked roughly by population attributable fraction):

 3. Smoking — quit at any age; cognitive trajectory improves.